josephtule/GPS-Spoofing-Detect/readme.md

 # GNSS/GPS Spoofing Detection

-The write-up for this project is contained in "GPS Spoofing Detection Finalpdf.pdf".
+The write-up for this project is contained in "GPS Spoofing Detection Finalpdf.pdf" and contains the motivation and background research done on the topic.
+Explanation and derivation of the algorithm can be found in the final write-up as well or in the research papers referenced in the write-up.

 # Data
 ## TEXBAT